luised94/lab_utils/SAMPLE_DOCUMENTATION.md

 ## 240324Bel
 Second chromatin immunoprecipitation samples after some troubleshooting using CHIP-PCR.
 Still shows problems with MCM IP using polyclonal antibodies.

+## 240630Bel

+Chromatin immunoprecipitation after troubleshooting the MCM IPs further.
+In this case, the UM174 antibody was adjusted to 10ug (5 times more than reported in Miller 2023).

 ## EatonBel
 Reference samples from Eaton 2010.
 Used for comparison to previous experiments.